padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

 ![Fig-5-GettingStartedUsingGEE](https://github.com/user-attachments/assets/2bb366e4-8494-4e65-8cab-453fe14e83e9)

-This means that your registration is successful and you can now start to explore the Code Editor.
+This means that your registration is successful and you can now start exploring the Code Editor. <br>

+**End of Activity 1**